Ten deadliest quakes of the 21st century

 2001: 20,000 dead, India

-A massive 7.7 earthquake on January 26 hits the western Indian state of Gujarat, killing more than 20,000 people.
+A massive 7.7-magnitude earthquake on January 26 hits the western Indian state of Gujarat, killing more than 20,000 people.

 The quake flattens buildings across the state, with many fatalities in the town of Bhuj near the border with Pakistan.